AzraiHasan/TaskVillage/docs/phase_1_status.md

+# Phase 1 Status

+## Fixed Issues
+- ✅ **Task Creation Issue**: Fixed the "Create Task" button functionality
+  - Root cause: Workspace selection in `TaskForm.vue` was using a one-way computed property with `v-model`
+  - Solution: Implemented a two-way binding for the workspace selection with getter/setter

+- ✅ **Workspace Filtering Issue**: Fixed tasks appearing in incorrect workspaces
+  - Root cause: Task filtering in store only filtered by type (public/private), not by workspace
+  - Solution: Updated `publicTasks` and `privateTasks` getters in `useTaskStore.ts` to filter by both type and workspace

+## Remaining Issues
+- Development user initialized 3 times in console, but doesn't reflect in UI
+  - Potential cause: Multiple initialization in component lifecycles
+  - Next step: Review initialization logic in `app.vue` and related components

+## Current Implementation Status
-# Looking at our current implementation, we have successfully:
+We have successfully:
 - Set up the basic task management features
-- Implemented workspace management
+- Implemented workspace management with proper isolation
 - Created the UI components with Nuxt UI
 - Added error handling across components
 - Established state management with Pinia
+- Fixed critical issues in the task creation workflow

+## Error Handling Status
-# Our error handling implementation is now robust, covering:
+Our error handling implementation is robust, covering:
 - Type-safe error classes and codes
 - Component-level error boundaries
 - Store-level error management
 - User-friendly error messages
 - Proper error propagation

-# The next logical step would be to complete Phase 1 by focusing on comprehensive testing of our error handling system.
-We could adopt a hybrid approach where we:

-- Identify critical error scenarios that would be much harder to fix later (like workspace permission errors, race conditions, and state synchronization, etc.)
-- Ensure those specific areas are well-handled
-- Move forward with social features while being mindful of error handling needs
+## Next Steps Before Phase 2
+- Fix the remaining issue with development user initialization
-- Refine error handling iteratively as we discover edge cases
+- Test all error handling scenarios thoroughly:

-# we should at minimum ensure our error handling is solid for:

   - Workspace access control
   - Task visibility changes
   - User permission checks
   - Basic state consistency

-## Before moving to Phase 2 (social features), we need to ensure our error handling works correctly across all existing features.
-This means testing:

-# Task Creation Flow:

-- Create tasks with invalid data
-- Attempt to create tasks in unauthorized workspaces
-- Test workspace access validation
-- Verify error message display

-# Task Management Flow:

-- Update task status with invalid values
-- Test progress updates outside allowed ranges
-- Verify workspace access checks
-- Confirm error handling in the UI

-# Workspace Management:

-- Switch between workspaces with invalid permissions
-- Test workspace access denial scenarios
-- Verify error propagation to the UI

-# Component Integration:

-- Test error boundary component behavior
-- Verify toast notification system
-- Ensure form validation works with error handling
+- Complete comprehensive testing of existing features
+- Validate all fixes align with the masterplan requirements